Hideki Matsui: Los Angeles Angels of Anaheim

 On December 16, 2009, Matsui agreed to a one-year deal with the Los Angeles Angels of Anaheim worth $6.5 million.
 He told Yomiuri Shimbun that he "loved the Yankees the best" but that he no longer felt valued and when his agent called to negotiate, "The Yankees had nothing prepared [in terms of contract conditions]."
 He made up his mind to sign with the Angels quickly.
 "I really felt their high expectations of me", he said.
 "They also acknowledged that I want to give fielding a shot."

-On Opening Day 2010, Matsui went 2-for-4 with a home run in the Angels cleanup spot.
-While playing in 145 games for the Angels, he produced a .274 batting average, 21 home runs and 84 RBI.
+On Opening Day of the 2010 season, Matsui went 2-for-4 with a home run in the Angels cleanup spot.
+While playing in 145 games for the Angels, he produced a .274 batting average, 21 home runs and 84 RBIs.
 Matsui returned to free agent status following the close of the season, and on November 23, 2010, the Angels announced that they would not offer him salary arbitration.